 Sunday, October 29, 2023

-You can compost any plant debris that were disease free, but dispose af any diseased plants in the garbage.
+You can compost any plant debris that was disease free, but dispose af any diseased plants in the garbage.
 Only high sustained temperatures will destroy the spores and it is not worth the risk of spreading disease into next year’s garden through your homemade compost.
 Composting is possible in small spaces or even indoors

 Peppers will do well indoors if put in a sunny area.
 They will continue to flower and fruit for weeks.
 Their flowers and red fruits are pretty, too.
 Come spring, they will have a one to two month head start on the season.